 Using the existing European patent application procedure, a Unitary Patent will be administered centrally by the European Patent Office (EPO).
 Once obtained, a Unitary Patent will be enforceable throughout the participating Member States in a single action brought before the new Unified Patent Court (UPC).

-The Unitary Patent Package is expected to enter into force during 2019 or 2020 and will be a supplement to the existing European Patent.
+The Unitary Patent Package is expected to enter into force during 2020 and will be a supplement to the existing European Patent.

 Brexit as well as the German constitution court have however several times delayed the UPC, and uncertainty about the outcome of these situations remain.